nextcloud/documentation/user_manual/files/access_webdav.rst

 Problem
 ^^^^^^^
-Cannot map Nextcloud as a WebDAV drive in Windows using self-signed certificate.
+Cannot map Nextcloud as a WebDAV drive in Windows using a self-signed certificate.

 Solution
 ^^^^^^^^

 #.
-Go to the your Nextcloud instance via your favorite Web browser.
+Access to your Nextcloud instance via your favorite Web browser.
 #.
 Click through until you get to the certificate error in the browser status
    line.
 #.
-View the cert, then from the Details tab, select Copy to File.
+View the certificate, then from the Details tab, select Copy to File.
 #.
-Save to the desktop with an arbitrary name, for example ``myNextcloud.pem``.
+Save the file to your desktop with an arbitrary name, for example
+   ``myNextcloud.pem``.
 #.
-Start, Run, MMC.
+Go to Start menu > Run, type MMC, and click OK to open Microsoft Management
+   Console.
 #.
-File, Add/Remove Snap-In.
+Go to File > Add/Remove Snap-In.
 #.
-Select Certificates, Click Add, My User Account, then Finish, then OK.
+Select Certificates, Click Add, choose My User Account, then Finish, and
+   finally OK.
 #.
 Dig down to Trust Root Certification Authorities, Certificates.
 #.
-Right-Click Certificate, Select All Tasks, Import.
+Right-Click Certificate, Select All Tasks, and Import.
 #.
-Select the Save Cert from the Desktop.
+Select the saved certificate from the Desktop.
 #.
-Select Place all Certificates in the following Store, Click Browse.
+Select Place all Certificates in the following Store, and click Browse.
 #.
-Check the Box that says Show Physical Stores, Expand out Trusted Root
+Check the Box that says Show Physical Stores, expand out Trusted Root
-     Certification Authorities, and select Local Computer there, click OK, Complete the Import.
+   Certification Authorities, select Local Computer there, click OK, and Complete the Import.
 #.
-Check the list to make sure it shows up.
-You will probably need to Refresh
+Check the list to make sure the certificate shows up.
+You will probably
-     before you see it.
+   need to Refresh before you see it.
+#.
 Exit MMC.

+For Firefox users:

 #.
-Open Browser, select Tools, Delete Browsing History.
+Launch your browser, go to Application menu > History > Clear recent history...
 #.
-Select all but In Private Filtering Data, complete.
+Select 'Everything' in the 'Time range to clear' dropdown menu
 #.
-Go to Internet Options, Content Tab, Clear SSL State.
+Select 'Active Logins' check box
 #.
+Click the 'Clear now' button
+#.
+Close the browser, then re-open and test.

+For Chrome-based browsers (Chrome, Chromium, Microsoft Edge) users:

+#.
+Open Windows Control Panel, navigate down to Internet Options
+#.
+In the Content tab, click the Clear SSL State button.
-Close browser, then re-open and test.
+#.
+Close the browser, then re-open and test.

 Problem
 ^^^^^^^